 If I'm uninsured can I get help paying for my doctor's or dentist's appointment?

-Can I get any help paying for my prescription medicines?
+Can I get help paying for my prescription medicines?

 The Center can help in three ways:

-- Certain prescription medicines are obtained at a very low cost to the patient;
+- Certain prescription medicines may be obtained at a low cost to the patient.

-- Free drug samples are often provided when available at the Center.
+- Free drug samples are provided when available.